docelic/gum/README.md

 git commit test -m "Test commit" gum
 ```

+(Then just make sure to delete this whole repository and start clean, because you do not want these test commits remaining in there.)

 To run gum once a day, you would typically add a cron entry such as: